 There are other less common errors, too.
 I saw one instance where the builder put a 16 tooth pulley on one motor and a 20 tooth pulley on the other.
 The motors should be identical, or at least should be built for the same number of steps/rev. In the firmware configuration you must set both X and Y axes for identical steps/mm.

 The diagram of the belt layout provides clues to how we can safely adjust belt tension without disturbing the parallel relationship between the belt s and the guide rails.
-You can move the motors, P3 or P4 in the Y direction, or tension the belts where they attach to the extruder carriage by moving the attachment in the X direction.
+You can move the motors in the Y direction, or tension the belts where they attach to the extruder carriage by moving the attachment in the X direction.
 Don't move the motors or any of the pulleys in the X direction!

-In a coreXY mechanism, you can't tighten the belts independently.
-Any changes to tension in one belt results in a not-necessarily-equal change to tension in the other belt, no matter how you adjust tension (moving motors, moving P3/P4, or moving attachments at the extruder carriage).
+In a coreXY mechanism, any changes to tension in one belt results in a not-necessarily-equal change to tension in the other belt, no matter how you adjust tension (moving motors, moving attachments at the extruder carriage, etc.).
 So, when you're tensioning belts, you're going to make two adjustments.
-With the first adjustment (moving the 𝛼 motor, for example), leave the belts a little looser than you want them to be, because they will both tighten up when you make the second adjustment (at the 𝛽 motor).
+With the first adjustment (moving the 𝛼 motor, for example), leave the belts a little looser than you want them to be, because they will both tighten up when you make the second adjustment at the 𝛽 motor.
 If the belt tensions are not close, the X axis may shift so that it isn't perpendicular to the Y axis, so you must check the alignment of the X and Y axes as/after you tension the belts.
 A framing square can be used to check for squareness, but the ultimate test will be to measure diagonals of a rectangular or square test print.
 If the diagonals match, the alignment is square.